krNesland/eva/README.md

 ```
 catkin_make
 ```
+and then
 ```
 catkin_make install
 ```
-commands while in the "~/catkin_ws" folder.
+while in the "~/catkin_ws" folder.

 ## Required ROS Packages
 - cv_bridge